GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 Bourguignon, L., 1996.
 La conception du debitage Quina.
 Quaternaria Nova 6, 149–166.

+Delagnes, A., 1995.
+Variability within Uniformity: Three Levels of Variability within the Levallois System, in: Dibble, H.L., Bar-Yosef, O.
+(Eds.), The Definition and Interpretation of Levallois Technology, Monographs in World Archaeology.
+Prehistory Press, Madison, Wisconsin, pp. 201–211.

 Delagnes, A., Meignen, L., 2006.
 Diversity of Lithic Production Systems During the Middle Paleolithic in France.
 Are There Any Chronological